Envira Gallery Blog

 Photoshelter for Photographers

-PhotoShelter is a digital asset management system that offers services for brands and organizations as well as photographers.
-For photographers, the platform helps with portfolio creation, gallery organization, client proofing, and selling digital downloads or prints.
+PhotoShelter is a digital asset management system with services for brands, organizations, and photographers.
+The platform helps photographers with portfolio creation, gallery organization, client proofing, and selling digital downloads or prints.

-PhotoShelter allows you to build a portfolio website quickly, create galleries, add eCommerce functionality, and deliver purchased orders to customers easily.
-Here are a few of the features that make it a great choice for photography websites:
+PhotoShelter allows you to build a portfolio website quickly, create galleries, add eCommerce functionality, and easily deliver purchased orders to customers.
+Here are a few of the features that make it a top choice for photography websites:

-• Mobile app to upload, price, and view your archive of photos on the go.
+• A mobile app to upload, price, and view your archive of photos

 PhotoShelter is a good choice if you’re looking for an easy, hands-off way to create a photography site.
-The service is user-friendly and provides plenty of features for managing and selling photos online.
+The service provides plenty of features for managing and selling photos online.

-Pricing / Payout: 3 subscription plans are offered, which start at $10.00 per month.
+Pricing / Payout: Offers 3 monthly subscription plans, which start at $10.00.
 You’ll also pay an 8%-10% transaction fee on each photo sale.

 Get started with Photoshelter today!